sgbernardo/illinois_businessanalytics/README.md

 ### MBA 563 - Data Toolkit
 **1. ETL and EDA with R (ETL_EDA_UsingR)**

-This project explores the ETL and EDA functionalities of R using grocery data in MBA 561 to compare the capabilities of R with PowerBI and Alteryx, both used for data analytics and visualisation.
+This project exammines the ETL and EDA functionalities of R using grocery data in MBA 561 to compare the capabilities of R with PowerBI and Alteryx, both used for data analytics and visualisation.

 **2. Regression Analysis with R (02.Regression_with_R)**

 This project examines bike rental data, utilising multiple regression techniques to investigate the seasonal effect on bike rental usage.

+**3. Exploratory Data Analysis of NANSE Sales Data (NANSE_EDA)**

+NANSE owns over 700 small-form convenience stores in Canada.
+This project made use of average sales data from each store location in the country, employing techniques such as correlation, boxplots, and correlation matrices.
+I found a positive correlation between revenue and store size.
+In other words, the larger the store, the higher the store's revenues for the company.
+This is likely due to the availability of products that can be bought in bigger stores.

+The box plot indicates that there were outliers, with some stores having significantly higher revenue than the average store.
+In terms of gross profit, stores in Ontario (ON) have the highest aggregate gross profit in Canada.
+The product correlation matrix shows that gum and psd951M product categories sell together the least while candy and take home potato products sell together the most.

 ### MBA 564A - Applying Data Analytics in Marketing
 **1. Data Wrangling using R: Application to Netflix Data**